 Feliz Moreno was born and raised in the Sacramento metropolitan area and comes from a family of Mexican-American farm workers.
 She earned her undergraduate degree in English with a minor in Ethnic Studies at Santa Clara University.
 Post graduation she worked in the marketing and advertising industries for The Sacramento Bee and Mother Jones magazine before returning to the bay area (and the Jesuits) to pursue her MFA in Creative Writing at the University of San Francisco.
 She is working on a story collection about a young, Mexican-American woman who became the first felon of Orange County in 1889 after protesting the railroad company.
-She has had fiction featured in The Acentos Review and Quiet Lightning’s monthly literary mixtape, Sparkle + Blink.
-She lives in Berkeley and is a dog walker by day.
+Her work has appeared in sPARKLE + bLINK, The Acentos Review, Longreads, Apogee, Vestal Review, and Watermelanin Magazine.
+She lives in Oakland and is a doggy daycare attendant by day.